EdwinTSalcedo/RDMO-DigitalTwin/README.md

   Then open `http://127.0.0.1:8766` in your browser.

-### Python inference server
+#### Python inference server

 - Python 3.10 or newer.
-- PyTorch, TorchVision, Ultralytics, FastAPI, Uvicorn, OpenCV, and NumPy.
+- Python dependencies installed from `requirements.txt`, including the FastAPI inference stack and YOLO/PyTorch runtime.
 - CUDA is recommended for real-time inference, but CPU execution can be used for debugging.

 The experiments reported in the paper were run on a desktop with an AMD Ryzen 5 5600G CPU, NVIDIA GeForce GTX 1050 Ti GPU with 4 GB VRAM, and 16 GB RAM.
 Detector FPS comparisons were measured on an NVIDIA T4 GPU.